 Any work submitted by a student for assessment must be the student's own work.
 This applies to both coursework and any examination situation.
-Students who submit work copied from elsewhere as their own, be it from a peer, text source, internet or from any other source, should expect a consequence and will be required to repeat the work.
+Students who submit work copied from elsewhere as their own, be it from a peer, text source, internet or use of Artificial Intelligence (AI) without referencing its use from any other source, should expect a consequence and will be required to repeat the work.
 In the case of work for public examination, the school will follow the actions required by examination boards, including reporting the student to the examination board.
 Students who assist a peer by knowingly allowing their work to be copied will face an appropriate consequence.